AS1428 2009 Design for Access and Mobility Stair Nosing Standards

 The AS1428 Stair Nosing Standards are:

-The difference between the old AS1428 stair nosing standards and the new one is that the new one states it has to be a “solid band of colour-luminance contrast”
+The difference between the old AS1428 stair nosing standards and the new one is that the new standards state that the luminance contrast has to be a minimum of 50mm depth and across the full width od the stair nosing tread i.e. “solid band of colour-luminance contrast”

-A luminescence contrast strip is recommended, to provide luminance contrast and also provide slip-resistance.
+A luminescence contrast strip is recommended, to provide contrast to the surrounding steps and also provide slip-resistance.
 Luminance contrast is seen when two adjacent areas differ in the intensity of light reflected or emitted from them.

 Luminance contrast is preferred to colour contrast as it highlights the difference in the light/dark qualities of two adjoining surfaces rather than just their colours.
 This means that it offers light /dark differences that can be picked up easier by people who are vision impaired.

 The interpretation of most manufacturers is that this now means 50-75mm of one colour.
 The issue with the old striped nosing is that the “aluminium” is washed out and therefore does not meet the minimum 50mm contrast requirements.